troystribling/SimpleFutures/README.md

 # FutureStream

-In frameworks such as `CoreLocation` the `CLLocationManagerDelegate` method,
+In frameworks such as `CoreLocation` the `CLLocationManagerDelegate` method can be called repeatedly for a single instantiation of `CLLocationManager`.

 ```swift
 func locationManager(_ manager: CLLocationManager!,
            didUpdateLocations locations: [AnyObject]!)
 ```

-can be called repeatedly for a single instantiation of `CLLocationManager`.
-Since `Futures` are immutable a new instance must be created for each call. `FutureStreams` are read-only completed `Future` containers that can be used to persist all past calls in situations such as this. `FutureStreams` support an interface similar to `Futures` and can be combined with them using combinators.
+Since `Futures` are immutable a new instance must be created for each call. `FutureStreams` are read-only completed `Future` containers that can be used to persist all past calls up to a specified capacity in situations such as this. `FutureStreams` support an interface similar to `Futures` and can be combined with them using combinators.

 ## Creation